Comprehensive Homebirth Midwifery Care

 What is included?

-A non-refundable deposit of $2000 to reserve your place in care is due at the beginning of care.
+• A non-refundable deposit of $2000 to reserve your place in care is due at the beginning of care.
 The remainder is paid in installments, with the balance due in full at 36 weeks of pregnancy.
-I am happy to consider trade and payment plans, please reach out to me.
+I accept cash, personal checks and Zelle.
+I am happy to consider trade and payment plans.

 “As a seasoned birth doula in San Francisco, I can tell you with unwavering confidence that Michelle was worth every single out of pocket penny we paid for her outstanding midwifery services.
 Even though I decided to transfer after a very long labor, we are forever grateful for her support and would hire her again in a heartbeat.
 Thank you, Michelle, for going above and beyond in every way possible.
 You’ll forever be a part of our family.
 Your care is truly a gift to the birth community.”